Mount Kaukau: Recreation

 Khandallah Park has 9 kilometres of walking tracks allowing access to the peak of Mt Kaukau from Khandallah, Johnsonville, Ngaio and Crofton Downs.
 Some tracks are also open to mountain biking and e-biking.

 Transmitter

-The 122-metre Mount Kaukau television transmitter was built in 1965 to transmit television channel WNTV1 offering improved coverage over the channel's previous transmitter at Mount Victoria.
-Today it is the main television and FM radio transmitter for the Wellington metropolitan area.
+The Mount Kaukau television transmitter was approved for construction in February 1965, at a cost of £410,000.
+It incorporated 100 kW television transmitter and a 122-metre transmission tower to transmit television channel WNTV1 (now part of TVNZ 1).
+The new transmitter would be ten times as powerful and offer a much improved coverage area over WNTV1's existing transmitter at Mount Victoria.

+Today, the Mount Kauakau transmitter is the main television and FM radio transmitter for the Wellington metropolitan area.

 In May 2022, Kordia removed the top 18 metres of the aerial, as the section was redundant following the end of analogue television broadcast.

+The UHF TV antennas are located 93 metres up the tower, while the FM radio antennas are located 65 metres up the tower.

-Transmission Frequencies
+Transmission frequencies

 The following table contains television and radio frequencies currently operating at Mount Kaukau:

 Former analogue television frequencies

 The following frequencies were used until 29 September 2013, when Kaukau switched off analogue broadcasts (see Digital changeover dates in New Zealand).

 Kaukau Challenge

 Every year Khandallah School, which is at the base of Mount Kaukau, organises a fun walk / fun run from the school to the summit and back, called the Kaukau Challenge.
 The Kaukau Challenge has been an annual event since 2006 with about 500 people taking part each year.